Select and Move

 This Anchor Point is also used as a pivot point during a rotation or as a suction or expansion point during a scale change.

-If you move this layer, the Position values will be modified, but not those of the Anchor Point which will remain positioned at the right edge of the Source.
+If you move this layer, the Position values will be modified, but those of the Anchor Point won't as they will remain positioned at the right edge of the Source.

 Moving the Anchor Point